iturdikulov/notes/daemon.md

 > facility, and sshd is a daemon that serves incoming SSH connections.\
 >
 > In a [[Unix]] environment, the parent process of a daemon is often, but not
 > always, the init process.
-A daemon is usu[[debugger]]ally created either by a process
+A daemon is usually created either by a process
 > forking a child process and then immediately exiting, thus causing init to
 > adopt the child process, or by the init process directly launching the daemon.
 >